-For over a decade, our firm has been helping injured and ill workers across the state of Florida.
-Whether your own actions resulted in your injuries, or those of someone else, workers’ compensation may be available.
+For more than a decade, our firm has been helping injured and ill workers across the state of Florida.
+Whether your own actions resulted in your injuries or those of someone else, workers’ compensation may be available.
 Guided by our extensive knowledge and experience, we are confident in our ability to secure the results our clients are seeking.
-If you would like to know more about your legal options, call a workers comp lawyer in Palm Beach Gardens today.
+If you would like to know more about your legal options, call a workers’ comp lawyer in Palm Beach Gardens today.

 Do You Qualify for Workers’ Compensation?

-In general, full time Florida employees will be covered for workers’ comp benefits.
+In general, Florida employees will be covered for workers’ comp benefits.
 The exceptions to this may include the following:

 - You are a federal worker

 - You are a maritime or railroad worker

 If the latter two apply, there are separate programs available.
 If you don’t know whether you are eligible, you can always ask a Palm Beach Gardens workers’ comp lawyer.
 In the event you do not qualify for workers’ comp, there may be other legal options available.
 It might also be true that negligence was a factor, and in this case, you may be able to file a personal injury claim for compensation.

 What Makes You a Volunteer, Contractor, or Employee?

 A volunteer, a contractor, and an employee are all very different in terms of how the IRS and other legal companies identify them.
 Volunteers are the easiest to define, as they work for a company and only do very specific tasks or jobs within that company.
 They are not paid for their time and can work as much or as little as they wish.
 Sometimes, volunteering is used synonymously with interning, and this is technically untrue of a volunteer-ship.